 ESSENTIAL DUTIES AND RESPONSIBILITIES

-Demonstrates knowledge of internal and external levels of care, referral processes, and resources.
-Makes clinically appropriate referrals for identified support and service needs in a timely manner.
+Demonstrates knowledge of internal and external levels of care, referral processes and resources.
+Makes clinically appropriate referrals for indentified service needs in a timely manner.

-Meets and understands program/department/agency guidelines, goals and target outcomes, and adheres to practice standards and to data collection and reporting protocols.
+Meets direct service productivity goals as defined by program.
+Demonstrates knowledge of program/department/agency goals and target outcomes, and adheres to practice standards and to data collection and reporting protocols.